mantidproject/mantid/docs/source/release/v4.2.0/indirect_geometry.rst

   a list of spectra for plotting.
 For example, entering 0-2,4,6-8 and clicking **Plot Spectra** will plot the workspace indices 0, 1, 2, 4, 6, 7 and 8.
 The same can be done for **Plot Tiled** on the Iqt tab.
+- Intial parameters now estimated when user adds an expononential function in I(Q,t) Fit.

 Data Reduction Interface